ibm-cloud-docs/satellite/hosts.md

 Use the {{site.data.keyword.satelliteshort}} CLI to add hosts to your location.
 {: shortdesc}

-Before you begin, make sure that you have created host machines that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) in your on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.
+Before you begin, make sure that you have created host machines that meet the [minimum hardware requirements](/docs/satellite?topic=satellite-limitations#limits-host) and any [provider-specific requirements](/docs/satellite?topic=satellite-providers) in your on-prem data center, in {{site.data.keyword.cloud_notm}}, or in other cloud providers.

 1. Generate a script that you can copy and run on your machines to add them as hosts to your location.
 You might want to include a label to identify the purpose of the hosts, such as `use:satloc`, because the hosts provide compute capacity for the {{site.data.keyword.satelliteshort}} location.
 Your hosts automatically are assigned labels for the CPU and memory size if these values can be detected on the machine.
     ```